EdDuarte/website/content/blog/erlang-poker-ml.md

 persisted to disk using Eresye.

-With this, I developed a Erlang application with a CLI interface that collects game data and sends win-lose percentages at each round.
+With this, I developed a Erlang application with a CLI interface that collects game data and sends win-lose percentages on each round.
 It works by prompting the user to fill the card in his/her hand and table for each round, and whenever the user won or lost each match.
 The probabilities of occurrence for each card per round, along with the probability of winning or losing the match